 How long does air freight from China to South Africa take?

 It takes around 5 days to ship goods by plane.
-It might be affected by several factors, such as weather, flight delay, or custom clearance, but in most cases, it doesn’t take longer than one week.
+It might be affected by several factors, such as weather, flight delay, or customs clearance, but in most cases, it doesn’t take longer than one week.

 Major cargo airports in China: